 One of the many things I love about late summer are the throngs of colorful, star-shaped flowers that pop up all over the landscape.
 Most of us are familiar with the yellow ones (sunflowers).
 But did you know that the same family also produces flowers in purple, red, pink and white?
 These plants are all part of the Aster family, Asteraceae, the largest and most diverse group in the plant kingdom.

 Indeed, the Aster family (also known as Compositae and daisy) is exceedingly large.
 There are estimated to be over 27,000 known species.
 They may differ in color, shape and form, but most share two key characteristics.
 Most plants are composed of two types of flowers, disc and ray.

 Gaillardia is a member of the aster family.

-They may appear as one flower, but asters are actually made up of many, all inserted on a single flower head, or disk.
-These tiny flowers come in two shapes: tubular and ray.
-Tubular flowers are located in the center of the disk.
-And the ray-shaped flowers are found at the perimeter.
-The ray-shaped flowers are what we often refer to as petals.
+Yes, they may look like one flower, but asters are actually composed of many, all fused onto a single flower head.
+Disc flowers are located in the center and ray flowers are found at the perimeter.
+The ray flowers are what we commonly refer to as petals.

 Leucanthemum (daisy) displaying both tubular and ray florets.